Boosting your cycling endurance takes more than just an iron will. You need the right kit capable of enduring those miles with you.

 Bar widths can vary from 36cm wide up to 46cm, so there should be the perfect set of handlebars out there for you.
 If you're between sizes, go for the wider option.

-Once you have the width of the bars selected, you need to chose the aggressiveness of the drop.
+Once you have the width of the bars selected, you need to choose the aggressiveness of the drop.
 Some bars come as 'compact' or 'shallow', with a shorter distance between the top of the bar and the drops.
 This makes for a less extreme change in position when moving from the hoods to the drops, which can be better for riders with less flexibility.

 Double wrap bar tape